 The latter is at the center also of a third book devoted to Rocco e i suoi fratelli (Rocco and his Brothers, 1960).
 Visconti’s papers about this film are so substantial and labyrinthine that a dedicated work seemed necessary, first of all to propose a philological reorganization of these materials formed by two treatments, six versions of the screenplay, and more than 200 pages of often fragmentary drafts, notes, memos, etc., sparse and undated but belonging to different stages of a pre-production which lasted two years.
 Drawing on these reordered documents, the book proposes a new reconstruction of the film’s long development; of the influence of the several literary sources from which the screenwriters took inspirations; of the contributions given by the several collaborators; of the misinterpretations caused by the Italian Communist Party in the effort to exploit the movie for the upcoming elections; and of the Establishment's response to the film, from the Venice Film Festival to the unprecedented intervention of the magistracy, which disrupted the standard procedures of censorship in the years to follow.

 Afterwards, I continued my research on Visconti looking for eccentric points of view, in the double acceptation of the word: peripheral gazes, from a distance which permits to grasp new perspectives and to enlighten uncovered topics; gazes extravagant enough to disturb the traditional picture.
 The elements of these eccentric gazes are the most heterogeneous: secular interests concealed under noble sources [Giuseppe e i suoi fratelli: un progetto non realizzato... and also Oresti di paglia ed Elettre sepolte.
 Le suggestioni dell’antico in Vaghe stelle dell’Orsa…]; unexpected relationships with popular culture [A Story of Love and Blood…]; unpredicted synchronicities with popular cinema [I germi della violenza.
 Gruppo di famiglia in un interno fra ’68 e ’77]; politically marginal but culturally relevant critical appraisals, ignored even by the most recent bibliographies on Visconti [Alla corte di Re Luchino… and see below, Symposium n.
 10], and of course the role played by his homosexuality in thirty years of Italian cultural history [Homosexuality and Italian Cinema, of which an Italian edition, revised and augmented, is also available].
-Revised and augmented versions of these essays, together with other ones on the collaborations between Visconti and Marcello Mastroianni, Nino Rota and Helmut Berger; a right-wing parody of Rocco and His Brothers (Walter e i suoi cugini); and on the 1960 Mostra del cinema di Venezia are now collected in the book Intorno a Luchino Visconti.
+Revised and augmented versions of these essays, together with other five on the collaborations between Visconti and Marcello Mastroianni, Nino Rota and Helmut Berger; a right-wing parody of Rocco and His Brothers (Walter e i suoi cugini); and on the 1960 Mostra del cinema di Venezia are now collected in the book Intorno a Luchino Visconti.
 Dieci sguardi eccentrici.

 OUTCOMES OF THE RESEARCH